 A city can only annex property that is contiguous to the existing city limits.
 If not already developed, the annexed property must have some potential for urban development.
 Kentucky cities can only annex unincorporated property (with one exception) that is not within an agricultural district.
 Cities may only annex land within the same county.

 Any annexed property becomes the responsibility of the city.
 Any debt or existing infrastructure is adopted by the city and is added to all other existing debts and capital assets.
-Several authorities must be notified once a city has annexed property, including the county clerk, the Kentucky Secretary of State, the Kentucky Department of Revenue and the Kentucky Department for Local Government.
+Cities must notify the county clerk and the secretary of state once any land is annexed.

 Annexation procedures are the most variable aspect of this process.
-The correct steps necessary to successfully expand a city’s boundaries depend on a number of factors including the class of the city, the consent of the residents and property owners being annexed, and the type of property being annexed.
+The correct steps necessary to successfully expand a city’s boundaries depend on several factors including the consent of the residents and property owners being annexed and the type of property being annexed.
 It is important for cities to carefully consider all the involved requirements; otherwise the annexation could be nullified.

 Note: Excludes reductions of territory, resolutions restating annexations, duplicate filings, and intents to annex.